coreysabia/AWS-Elasticsearch-Web-Performance-Shipper/README.md

 webPage = ["https://www.google.com"]
 ```

-6. Build the docker container with `docker build -t python-nld .`
+6. Build the docker container with `docker build -t aws-es-web-performance-shipper .`

-7. Run the docker container with `docker run python-nld python run.py --verbose=no` and your off!
+7. Run the docker container with `docker run aws-es-web-performance-shipper python run.py --verbose=no` and your off!

 ### Production

 This data shipper is running on `Python 3.7`.
 We strongly advise the use of [Anaconda](https://www.anaconda.com/distribution/) to manage a virtual environment in which you can install the dependencies.

-#### Without Docker
+#### Prod Without Docker

 We strongly recommend that this data shipper be run on a docker instance (due to the ease of installation) on the host machine, however if you choose not to, the steps below outline the installation procedure.